ssciwr/QHCC/docs/data.md

 ## heiData

-The datasets are stored on [heiData](https://heidata.uni-heidelberg.de/) which also provides a DOI.
+The datasets will be stored on [heiData](https://heidata.uni-heidelberg.de/) which also provides a DOI.

 Here is an example dataset: [doi:10.11588/data/TKCFEF](https://heidata.uni-heidelberg.de/dataset.xhtml?persistentId=doi:10.11588/data/TKCFEF)